Anujkumar2017/Chat-App/README.md

 Steps

 1. First enter your name.
-2. Share link with your friend or friends
+2. Share link with your friends

 Enjoy the app.